aperofsky/seattle_mobility_rt/4_Block_Bootstrap_Mobility_vs_Rt/README.md

 **Note: Sections 1 and 2 are computationally intensive and should be run on a HPC cluster.**

 `1_snowstorm_rolling_window_block_bootstrap/`
-*   Estimate daily rolling cross-correlations between endemic virus Rt and mobility during winter 2018-2019
+*   Estimate daily rolling cross-correlations between endemic virus Rt and mobility during winter 2018-2019, using the NIH Biowulf cluster.
-*   To run block-bootstrapped cross-correlations on the NIH Biowulf cluster, transfer the following files to a folder named `SFS_Rt_Block_Bootstrap/` in your `home` directory on the cluster:
+*   Transfer the following files to a folder named `SFS_Rt_Block_Bootstrap/` in your `home` directory:
     *   `block_bootstrap_snowstorm_spearman.R`
     *   `combined_rt_mobility_15day_mv_avg.rds`
     *   `utils.R`